Sugar Coating|Stages of Sugar Coating

 • How long or fast the pan speed should be?

-• Although automation of sugar coating is also available in which sugar coating can be done in perforated pans using solution delivery system in form of nozzles but there are following drawbacks
+• Although automation of sugar coating is also available in which sugar coating can be done in perforated pans using a solution delivery system in the form of nozzles there are the following drawbacks

 • Choking of perforations

-Because of above drawbacks it is preffered to perform sugar coating in conventional coating pans.
+Because of the above drawbacks it is preferred to perform sugar coating in conventional coating pans.

 Also Read: